PARASlTE/PARASlTE/README.md

-Whisper to int

-Afk/offtab alot so whisper is the best way to get a respond
+<p align="center"> offtab + afk alot so, use whisper

+<p align="center"> i sleep in pt alot so i might not able to answer ur whisper. leave msg in rs instead ^_^

-Feel free to sit with me if Im being unaccompanied
+<p align="center"> feel free to sit with me if i'm being unaccompanied

+<p align="center"> i dont bite so pls int